 Ductile — brittle transition

-In simple terms all metals have the characteristic to deform before fracturing.
-So this surface deformation which is generally visible is an early indication of material failure.
-But under some circumstances a metal would not deform and would rather behave like a piece of glass, this leads to the catastrophic failure of the material without any deformation.
+In simple terms, all metals have the characteristic to deform before fracturing.
+So this generally visible surface deformation is an early indication of material failure.
+But under some circumstances, metal would not deform and would rather behave like a piece of glass; this leads to the catastrophic failure of the material without any deformation.
 This phenomenon is called ductile to brittle transition.
-It generally occurs when ductile materials with a specific composition are exposed to low temperature conditions for prolonged durations.
+It generally occurs when ductile materials with a specific composition are exposed to low-temperature conditions for prolonged durations.

 History narrates that the Titanic was sailing in the frigid waters of the North Atlantic for about 4 days before the accident.
-So naturally the sub-zero temperature gradually weakened the hull and made it extremely vulnerable to any sort of impact.
-To add to this plight the Titanic was capable of exerting an immense momentum due to its weight and speed at which it was travelling.
+So naturally, the sub-zero temperature gradually weakened the hull and made it extremely vulnerable to any impact.
+To add to this plight, the Titanic was capable of exerting immense momentum due to the weight and speed at which it was travelling.
 All these factors conjointly contributed to the tragic end.